out again, because I think it's such an important topic. The

 "You MUST read this book," my friend told me.
 "It is so amazing.

-I can't believe what these women have been through and they still
+I can't believe what these women have been through, and they

 But I didn't read the book.
 I couldn't read it.
 I wasn't ready